Anglican Parish of Derby and Blackville

 Pastoral Visits: Fr.
 Gerry is always available for a pastoral visit – either through technology, by phone or in-person (with appropriate precautions).
 Home Communion visits are also available.
 If you would like a visit, please do not hesitate to contact Fr.
 Gerry.

-All clergy have not been allowed to visit those in hospital with the exception of a one-time only visit to a patient in palliative care who is near death – and then, he can only visit if the patient, their family or alternate decision maker request the hospital staff to call him to come in to the hospital.
-Changes to Horizon Health’s visiting policy were announced on Monday, June 22 and more information for clergy visits is expected soon.
+All clergy have very limited access to patients in hospitals.
+They have no access to view the list of Anglicans admitted to hospitals.
 Please remember to keep Fr.
 Gerry informed of anyone who is ill at home or admitted to hospital or a long-term care facility (nursing or special care home).
 It is almost impossible for him to get that information from the hospitals during “normal times” and he needs you to let him know.
 Please do not assume someone has told him – you should not hesitate to be in contact with him.
+Also, if you, or someone you support, is admitted to hospital, please make sure you are asked the question of religious denomination.
+If you are not asked, please draw it to their attention that you are Anglican and welcome visits from your priest.
+Thank you.

 From Fr.
 Gerry: “For Such a Time as This” – March 2020